rkotze/rkotze.github.io/_posts/2020-01-13-no-app-bundler-needed.md

 ## Async/Await and making HTTP requests

-You will pleased to know that `async/await` is supported in the browser which will make using native `fetch` API even easier to work with.
+You will be pleased to know that `async/await` is supported in the browser which will make using native `fetch` API even easier to work with.

 ```javascript
 async function getRecipe() {